interstitialRedirectModalTitle

-Sand tiger shark swims towards the camera.
+Sand tiger shark swims toward the camera.

 Sand Tiger Shark Despite its size and fearsome look, sand tiger sharks aren’t a threat to humans. © Shutterstock